Power-law distributions in nonequilibrium open quantum systems: -boson model

 Since Eq.~\eqref{eq:Mphoton_mastereq} is rotationally symmetric (i.e., invariant under the $\text{U}(1)$ transformation $\an \to e^{i\phi} \an$), the steady state density matrix is diagonal in the excitation number basis $\{\ket{n}\}$ and independent of $\omega_0$.
 In this basis, Eq.~\eqref{eq:Mphoton_mastereq} simplifies to

 with the coherences (off-diagonal elements of $\rho$) decoupled from the probability distribution $\rho_{n,n}$.
 Solving for the steady state $\dot{\rho}_{n,n} = 0$ yields the truncated power-law tail

-for large $n$, small $\delta \equiv \gamma_M/\kappa_M - 1 \geq 0$, and any $M \geq 2$, see Supplementary Materials (SM) for details~\cite{supp}.
+valid for large $n$, small $\delta = 1 - \kappa_M/\gamma_M \geq 0$, and any $M \geq 2$ (see \SM~\ref{app:Mboson_steadystate} for details).
+Since detailed balance is generally not satisfied, this describes a nonequilibrium steady state.
 The power-law tail is exact at the critical point $\delta = 0$, which can be physically interpreted as fixing the $M$-th bath at infinite temperature.
 The power-law behavior is almost entirely controlled by the leading order processes involving $M$ and $M-1$ bosons, which is intuitive since these processes dominate the dynamics at large $n$.
 By tuning the rates $\gamma_{M-1}$ and $\kappa_{M-1}$ (for example, by adjusting the temperature of the $(M-1)$-th bath), the power-law exponent $\nu$ can vary between $0$ and $\infty$.
 The regime $\nu \leq 2$ is particularly interesting, where the mean excitation number is infinite at criticality.
-As shown in Fig.~\ref{fig:Mboson}(b), this can give rise to extreme events where the measured excitation numbers are orders of magnitude higher than typical values, following the power-law behavior as shown in Fig.~\ref{fig:Mboson}(c).
+As shown in Fig.~\ref{fig:Mboson}(b), this can give rise to extreme events where the measured excitation numbers are orders of magnitude higher than typical values, following the power-law behavior displayed in Fig.~\ref{fig:Mboson}(c).
 More generally, the $k$-th moment of the number distribution $\rho_{n,n}$ is infinite or undefined if $\nu \leq k+1$.
 Away from the critical point, Eq.~\eqref{eq:powerlawtail} predicts an exponential cutoff at $n \sim M/\delta$.
 For $\delta \ll 1$, the power-law behavior holds for a large range of $n$.
 This suggests that the dramatic effects of the power-law tail, such as extreme events, can be observed close to the critical point.
+Such a scenario is also more realistic than the infinite-temperature limit $\delta = 0$, where physical limitations in the setup or measurement apparatus introduce a natural high-energy cutoff in $n$.

-The power-law behavior at criticality might appear surprising, since the $M$-boson exchanges in and out of the system occur at precisely the same rate $\gamma_M = \kappa_M$.
+The power-law behavior at criticality might appear surprising, since the $M$-boson exchanges in and out of the system occur at precisely the same rate $\gamma_M = \kappa_M$, and classical intuition suggests that there is no net flow of excitations.
 The emergence of the power law can be understood by examining the quantum fluctuations.
 Taking the white-noise limit of the bath, the master equation~\eqref{eq:Mphoton_mastereq} yields, in the Heisenberg picture, the quantum It\^{o} equation~\cite{gardiner2000quantum,hudson1984quantum,chia2020phase,chia2023quantum}